-Once you’ve selected the different users or groups, they will be shown on the top section of the panel, as Reviewers.
+Once you’ve selected the different users or groups, they will be shown on the top section of the panel as Reviewers.

-A base-rule that needs to be set, to make sure there’s always a result, is to choose one of the following requirements for approval:
+A base-rule that needs to be set to make sure there’s always a result is to choose one of the following requirements for approval:

 Request Details Section

 This feature allows you to add more detailed information for the reviewers, if needed, to paint a better picture.
-You can either choose to pre-fill the information, to speed things up, or add additional context for the reviewers if it’s a complex case that requires more information.
+You can either choose to pre-fill the information to speed things up or add additional context for the reviewers if it’s a complex case that requires more information.

-The closing date is an essential setting for the process, as it allows you to set a specific time for the approval to be done, so that the approval process runs smoothly, and on time.
+The closing date is an essential setting for the process, as it allows you to set a specific time for the approval to be done so that the approval process runs smoothly and on time.
 Always.

-Approving a Publication
+Approving a publication

 Once everything has been filled out, the user requesting the approval will be notified on the top of the screen.
 They will also see the status of the approval process in the approval panel.

 required before the user can download it.
-When changes are made, it’s important to start the approval process again, as many of the reviewers might not have seen the post-decision change.
+When changes are made, it is important to start the approval process again, as many of the reviewers may not have seen the change after the decision was made.

 The first tab is designated to Approval Requests, where you’ll find the publications needing approval.
 The dashboard is equipped with all the necessary information about the design and an easy ‘approve’ or ‘reject’ button, which can also be found within the design.

 When clicking on a design, you can see it in its entirety and are able to see the publication settings and status of the approval.
-In this view, you can also make your decision, or even click on the lower left-hand side button to decide later.
+In this view, you can also make your decision or even click on the lower left-hand side button to decide later.

 We hope you’ve found this article helpful.